SahithiAnuradha/Store-Sales-Prediction/README.md

 - **Machine Learning Models**: Applying algorithms like Logistic Regression, Random Forest, AdaBoost, and others for predicting product reorders.
 - **Association Rule Mining**: Using Apriori and FP-Growth algorithms to find product associations.
 - **Collaborative Filtering**: Implementing user-based and item-based collaborative filtering for product recommendations.

+## Results obatained for different Machine Learning models
+**Linear Regression:**
+Training dataset WMAE is 14808.15
+Validation dataset WMAE is 14834.85

+**Ridge Regression:**
+Training dataset WMAE is 14808.15
+Validation dataset WMAE is 14834.85

+**Decision Tree:**
+Training dataset WMAE is 14808.15
+Validation dataset WMAE is 1709.88

+**Random Forest:**
+Training dataset WMAE is 542.21
+Validation dataset WMAE is 1348.38

+**Extra Trees:**
+Training dataset WMAE is 609.17
+Validation dataset WMAE is 1562.77

+For detailed experimental results and hyper parameter tuning results refer to the report.

 ## Acknowledgments